 Many of these tumblers also come with lids.
 If you’re wondering, “When would I want a wine glass with a lid?” think about beach parties.
 These glasses may block some of the aromas of your favorite wine but they also keep your drink sand-free, not to mention bug and leaf-free.

 There are several insulated stainless steel wine glasses on the market to choose from but I like the Yeti.
 It is not the cheapest option but for several reasons, I think it is the best.

-The Yeti Rambler 10 oz wine insulated tumbler with the magslider lid is one of the most durable travel wine glasses on the market.
+The Yeti Rambler 10 oz double-wall vacuum insulated wine tumbler with the magslider lid is one of the most durable travel wine glasses on the market.
 (Yeti has been around since 2008 and the brand has a reputation for durability.)